arduino-libraries/WiFiNINA/docs/api.md

 int status = WL_IDLE_STATUS;
 char server[] = "arduino.tips";    // name address for Arduino (using DNS)

-// Initialize the Wifi client library
+// Initialize the WiFi client library
 // with the IP address and port of the server
 // that you want to connect to (port 80 is default for HTTP):
 WiFiClient client;